 Spring Boot Loader-compatible jar and war archives can include additional index files under the

-classpath.idx file can be provided for both jars and wars, and it provides the ordering that jars should be added to the classpath.
+classpath.idx file can be provided for both jars and wars, it provides the ordering that jars should be added to the classpath.

-layers.idx file can be used only for jars, and it allows a jar to be split into logical layers for Docker/OCI image creation.
+layers.idx file can be used only for jars, it allows a jar to be split into logical layers for Docker/OCI image creation.

 Index files follow a YAML compatible syntax so that they can be easily parsed by third-party tools.
 These files, however, are not parsed internally as YAML and they must be written in exactly the formats described below in order to be used.

 The classpath index file can be provided in

 It provides a list of jar names (not including the directory) in the order that they should be added to the classpath.

 Each line must start with dash space (